adheus/roku-cli/README.md

 - `-u` or `--user` - sets the user of the Roku device. defaults to `rokudev`
 - `-w` or `--password` - sets the password of the Roku device

-Also, device properties can also be passed by setting the following environment variables:
+Also, device properties can be passed by setting the following environment variables:
 `ROKU_DEVICE_ADDRESS`, `ROKU_DEVICE_USERNAME` and `ROKU_DEVICE_PASSWORD`